-From 1 April 2011, members will be able to go to a dedicated pensions website www.yourpension.org.uk Click the 'Ealing' option to view the latest information on the LGPS, Newsletters, Scheme Guides, Fact Sheets, Forms and Publications which are also available to download.
+Since 1 April 2011, members have access to a dedicated pensions website www.yourpension.org.uk.
+Click the 'Ealing' option to view the latest information on the LGPS, Newsletters, Scheme Guides, Fact Sheets, Forms and Publications which are also available to download.
+An online calculator is also available to obtain an estimate of your pension and lump sum.